Making a Stabilized Traditional Reed

 - (More than 30% drier or damper, measured by Relative Humidity)

-- Scrape varies according to slip and cane
+- Scrape varies according

 - Narrow, flat, with lips more thick for softer, initially thinner slip